Q: When do students matriculate each year?

-A: The Freeman School does not defer admission decisions; however, we keep all application materials on file for two years.
-If you have previously applied to program, please contact the Office of Graduate Admissions for information on reactivating your application.
+A: The Freeman School does allow admitted students to defer admission for up to one year.
+We keep all application materials on file for two years.
+If you have previously applied to the program, please contact the Office of Graduate Admissions for information on reactivating your application.

 Q: Do you offer conditional admission to the program?